leptos-rs/book/src/view/02_dynamic_attributes.md

 Note: Using a derived signal like this means that the calculation runs once per signal change (when `count()` changes) and once per place we access `double_count`;
 in other words, twice.
 This is a very cheap calculation, so that’s fine.
-We’ll look at memos in a later chapter, which re designed to solve this problem for expensive calculations.
+We’ll look at memos in a later chapter, which were designed to solve this problem for expensive calculations.

 > #### Advanced Topic: Injecting Raw HTML